ihh/bracery/README.md

 Bracery includes elements of other languages and libraries:

-- the syntax for setting and expanding variables is from Tracery
+- some syntax for setting and expanding variables comes from Tracery
 - alternations are borrowed from [regular expressions](https://en.wikipedia.org/wiki/Regular_expression)
 - many natural language processing functions are provided by the [compromise](https://github.com/spencermountain/compromise) library
 - the core language is otherwise modeled on [Scheme](https://en.wikipedia.org/wiki/Scheme_(programming_language)), including lists, dynamic evaluation, etc.